diego1389/dev_docs/OOP/Object-Oriented Programming Fundamentals in C#.md

             }
         }
     ```
-- The diference between a private setter is that it can be changed inside the class but with no set (like FullName) it cannot be set at all.
+- The diference between a private setter is that it can be changed inside the class but with no setter (like FullName) it cannot be set at all.

 ```cs
 /*Public to call it from other by any external component*/